vm-zilla/CLI-Quick-Reference/sed-command.md

 **SED is available by default on most GNU/Linux distributions.
 If not, then install SED on Debian based GNU/Linux using apt package manager as follows:**

-$ sudo apt-get install sed
+sudo apt-get install sed

 **After installation, ensure that SED is accessible via command line.**

-$ sed --version
+sudo sed --version

 **Syntax:**